eXascaleInfolab/xmeasures/README.md

                                   of the (best) MATCHED labeled clusters only (without the probable subclusters).
                                   NOTE: If 'sync' option is specified then the file name of the clusters labels should be the same as the node base (if specified) and should be in the .cnl format.
 The file name can be either a separate or an evaluating CNL file, in the latter case this option should precede the evaluating filename not repeating
                                   it.
+                                  Precision and recall are evaluated relative
+                                  to the FIRST clustering dataset
+                                  (ground-truth, gold standard).

   -p, --policy[=ENUM]           Labels matching policy:
                                    - p  - Partial Probabilities (maximizes
                                   gain)